-Citizen participation is required for any substantial amendment made to a previously approved Consolidated/Annual Action Plan.
-The criteria the City will use for determining a substantial amendment to its Consolidated/Annual Action Plan includes changes in the Plan requiring the reprogramming of more than 20% of the CDBG or HOME allocation.
+Citizen participation is required for any substantial amendment made to a previously approved Consolidated Plan and/or Annual Action Plan.
+The criteria the City will use for determining a substantial amendment to its Consolidated Plan and Annual Action Plan includes changes in the Plans requiring the reprogramming of more than 20% of the CDBG or HOME allocation.

-Substantial amendments to the Consolidated/Annual Action Plan will be made available for public comment at City Hall and the established public access sites at least 30 days prior to its adoption.
-A public hearing for the substantial amendment will be held and citizens will be notified of this hearing through an ad placed in the High Point Enterprise at least 10 days prior to the hearing.
+Substantial amendments to the Consolidated Plan and/or Annual Action Plan will be made available for public comment at City Hall and the established public access sites at least 30 days prior to its adoption.
+A public hearing for the substantial amendment will be held before the City of High Point City Council and citizens will be notified of this hearing through an ad placed in the

+High Point Enterprise at least 10 days prior to the hearing.
 The notice will include the date, time and location for the hearing, a brief description of the proposed amendment and will state how persons with disabilities can make arrangements to participate.
-A summary of citizens' comments concerning the substantial amendment to the Consolidated/Annual Action Plan will be summarized and attached to the amendment upon its submission to HUD.
+A summary of citizens' comments concerning the substantial amendment to the Consolidated Plan and/or Annual Action Plan will be summarized and attached to the amendment upon its submission to HUD.